Arnold Geulincx (1624—1669)

 - Monchamp, Georges, Histoire du Cartésianisme en Belgique, Bruxelles et St. Trond: F. Hayez, 1886.

-- Unsurpassed history of Cartesianism in the Southern Netherlands
+- An as yet unsurpassed history of Cartesianism in the Southern Netherlands

 - Nadler, Steven, ‘Knowledge, Volitional Agency and Causation in Malebranche and Geulincx’, British Journal for the History of Philosophy 7 (1999-2), pp. 263-274.

 - On similarities and differences between Malebranche and Geulincx